 Hey guys!
-Today we have these totally addicting Mini Strawberry Upside Down Cornmeal Cobblers!
-I know what you’re probably thinking, isn’t this a clafloutis?
-Not really….a clafloutis batter is more “pancake-like” and lighter.
+Today we have these totally addicting Mini Strawberry Cornmeal Cobblers!
+I know what you’re probably thinking, isn’t this a clafoutis?
+Not really….a clafoutis batter is more “pancake-like” and lighter.
 This is a more dense dessert, juiced up in the center with the macerated strawberries.
 I was never too into cobblers.
 The mass amount of hot, juicy fruit and thin layer of ‘crust’ just isn’t for me.
 I want lots of ‘crust’ with a fair amount of juicy fruit.
 The whole upside down thing, gives me exactly what I want!
 The coarse cornmeal is also such a game changer and adds such great texture and flavor to the overall cobblers, but I also absolutely LOVE cornmeal in desserts, so there’s that.
+I also love that they’re mini so everyone gets their own!

 Mini Strawberry Upside Down Cornmeal Cobblers